Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 #### AsyncTask

-- Caller thread is a UI Thread
+- Caller thread is a UI Thread.
+(The AsyncTask instance must be created and invoked in the UI thread.
-- No need to manipulate handlers, hence easier in this sense
+The methods overridden in the AsyncTask class should never be called.
+They're called automatically AsyncTask can be called only once.
+Executing it again will throw an exception)
 - For simple network operations which do not require downloading a lot of data
 - For disk-bound tasks that might take more than a few milliseconds
+- No need to manipulate handlers, hence easier in this sense

 Android AsyncTask is an abstract class provided by Android which gives us the liberty to perform heavy tasks in the background and keep the UI thread light thus making the application more responsive.